isomerpages/moe-yiochukangpri/_yckps-experience/Aesthetics.md

 <p>The Aesthetics Department strives to build a vibrant arts culture in the
 school by providing personal, meaningful and impactful experiences for all our students.
-Through the Aesthetics programmes, including our Art and Music Instructional Programme and the Learning for Life Programme (LLP), we aim for our students to:</p>
+Through the Aesthetics programmes, including our Art and Music Instructional Programme and the <a href="/signature-programmes/learning-for-life-programme-llp-create-at-yckps/" rel="noopener nofollow" target="_blank">Learning for Life Programme (LLP)</a>, we aim for our students to:</p>
 <p>• Enjoy and be inspired by the Arts</p>
 <p>• Engage in the Arts with both head and heart</p>